 National Security And Investment Act 2021

 The National Security and Investment Act 2021 (“NSI Act”) provides the UK government with new powers to scrutinise investments on national security grounds.
-The regime set out in the NSI Act will come into force on 4 January 2022, although it also contains powers that can be exercised retroactively in respect of transactions completed back to 12 November 2020.
+The regime set out in the NSI Act came into force on 4 January 2022.

-In this briefing we provide a brief overview of the NSI Act and its entry into force and consider which transactions may be affected by it.
+In this briefing we provide a brief overview of the NSI Act and some high level commentary on its implementation to date.

 What is the National Security and Investment Act 2021?